How to Do Swimming Pool Repair: Comprehensive Guide

 3. Pool Equipment:

-• Examine the pump, filter, heater, and other equipment for any signs of wear or leaks.
+• Examine the pump, filter, heater, and other equipment for signs of wear or leaks.
 Listen for unusual noises that may indicate a problem.

 • Ensure all connections are tight and secure to prevent leaks.